 Today, however, some of the leading fitness certification agencies in the US offer distance-based options in the form of live remote testing.

 - National Academy of Sports Medicine (NASM)

 All of these are accredited by nationally recognized commissions in the United States.

-If you’re looking to go local, your options would include:
+If you’re looking to go local, your options would include the following: